 Lap winding is a type of armature winding.
 With the help of which conductor connections can be made where alleys and poles are connected evenly.
 The end of each armature coil is connected to the commutator.

 The number of brushes inside the winding is equal to the number of parallel lanes.
-These are equally divided into two polarizing windings like positive and negative.
-Lap windings are mainly used in high current and low voltage machines.
+These are equally divided into two polarizing windings positive and negative.
+Lap windings are mainly used in high-current and low-voltage machines.
 Lap windings are classified into three types which are simplex, duplex, and triplex type.

 #4.
 Wave Winding:

-Wave Winding includes parallel lanes between both positive and negative brushed.
-The end portion of the primary armature coil may be associated with the initial portion of the armature coil commutator portion coming with a short distance.
+Wave Winding includes parallel lanes between both positive and negative brushes.
+The end portion of the primary armature coil may be associated with the initial portion of the armature coil commutator portion coming within a short distance.
 In this type of winding the conductor can be connected to two parallel lanes in the machine pole.

 The number of parallel ports can be equal to the number of brushes used for high-voltage and low-current machines.